young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 fbclient.dll and gds32.dll are removed from <system32>.
 See the UNINSTALL section below for more info on this.

 If you have installed a beta or alpha version of Firebird $MAJOR.$MINOR the installer will rename firebird.conf and security3.fdb as these files are no longer compatible.

 Deployment of gds32.dll
 -----------------------

 This compatibility library is no longer deployed into the windows system directory by default.
-We cannot guarantee that the required MSVC runtimes will be available.
-However it remains an option at install time, along with system deployment of fbclient.dll.
+However it remains an option at install time.

-Be sure to check that your target system has the appropriate MSVC10 runtimes if you use these options.

 Installation of the Guardian